 Bonus tip: When you pay with your credit card, make sure your server is charging you in Mexican Pesos, not USD.
 That way, you won’t get hit with the bad USD exchange rate!

 In the mood for stunning fjords, beautiful waterfalls, and charming architecture?
 The Canadian loonie is holding out surprisingly well against the Norwegian Krone, making now a good time to visit this beautiful country.
+It’s a fascinating country, with plenty of fun facts about Norway to learn.

 The Canadian dollar’s near a 10 year high against the battered Russian Ruble, making now a great time to visit.